 During your day trip, you can visit the Maryland Capitol Building, sample some of Maryland’s most delicious seafood, or go for a stroll in some of the colorful back alleys of the city.

-4. Mount Vernon and Historic Northern Virginia
+4. Historic Northern Virginia

 Distance from Washington: 21 miles (30 minutes)